Mission Statement, Mandate, Philosophy, Strategic Plan and Annual Report

 Our Mission Statement, Mandate, and Philosophy promote independent living for persons with disabilities.
 Also see the Strategic Plan and Annual Report.

-Promoting a new perspective on disabilities to increase the options for independent living for disabled persons and their integration in all aspects of their communities.
+Promoting a new perspective on disabilities to increase the options for independent living for persons with disabilities and their integration in all aspects of their communities.

 The Independent Living Philosophy (IL Philosophy) is an alternative approach to the traditional medical/rehabilitation service-delivery model.
-This philosophy promotes and encourages an attitude of ‘self-director’ in disabled individuals.
+This philosophy promotes and encourages an attitude of ‘self-director’ in individuals with disabilities.
 It means that they negotiate and access the community services and resources they need to participate as equal citizens in their community.

 The IL Philosophy recognises the rights of individuals with disabilities to assume risks and make choices.
 It puts decision-making right into their own hands.
 Consumers are encouraged to achieve self-direction over their personal care and the community services they need to achieve independence.